Predicting the number density of heavy seed massive black holes due to an intense Lyman-Werner field: Methodology

 In our fiducial model, as with D14, we base the form of $P_{\text{pristine, fid.}}(z)$ on the model proposed by \cite{Trenti_2007} (TS07) and \cite{Trenti_2009} (TS09).
-TS07 investigated the formation of the first generation of PopIII stars within dark matter halos and tracked their descendant halos using a combination of \texttt{Gadget-2} N-body simulations and a Monte Carlo method based on linear theory.
+TS07 investigated the formation of the first generation of Pop III stars within dark matter halos and tracked their descendant halos using a combination of \texttt{Gadget-2} N-body simulations and a Monte Carlo method based on linear theory.
 Using these simulation results, TS09 found how M$_{\text{H}_2}(z, J_{\text{bg}})$ (units: h$^{-1}$ M$_{\odot}$) varied as a function of redshift $z$ and LW background $J_{\text{bg}}$.
-M$_{\text{H}_2}$ refers to the minimum mass where \molH cooling may occur within a progenitor halo, and later PopIII star formation.\footnote{TS09 found $J_{\text{bg}}(z)$ as a function of $z$, so M$_{\text{H}_2}$ is strictly a function of $z$ only.} Figure \ref{fig:TS09_Fig1_UR} (a recreation of TS09 Figure 1 (upper right panel)) shows how this mass increases by a factor of $\approx 30$ as redshift decreases from $z \approx 20$ to $z \approx 10$.
+M$_{\text{H}_2}$ refers to the minimum mass where H$_{2}$ cooling may occur within a progenitor halo, and later Pop III star formation.\footnote{TS09 found $J_{\text{bg}}(z)$ as a function of $z$, so M$_{\text{H}_2}$ is strictly a function of $z$ only.} Figure \ref{fig:TS09_Fig1_UR} (a recreation of TS09 Figure 1 (upper right panel)) shows how this mass increases by a factor of $\approx 30$ as redshift decreases from $z \approx 20$ to $z \approx 10$.
 Conversely, the atomic-cooling limit M$_{\text{min}}(z)$ increases only by a factor of $\approx 4$ in the same redshift range and M$_{\text{min}}(z) < \text{M}_{\text{H}_2}(z, J_{\text{bg}})$ at $z \lesssim 13$.
-Thus a progenitor halo is more likely to cool via atomic hydrogen than \molH at low redshifts. \\ As a result, TS09 have shown that the probability of PopIII star formation is less likely in a progenitor halo as redshift decreases.
+Thus a progenitor halo is more likely to cool via atomic hydrogen than H$_{2}$ at low redshifts.

+As a result, TS09 have shown that the probability of Pop III star formation is less likely in a progenitor halo as redshift decreases.
 Subsequently the probability, $P_{\text{gen}}(z)$, of a target halo inheriting metal pollution decreases as redshift decreases (see our Figure \ref{fig:TS09_Fig1_LR} for a recreation of TS09 Figure 1 (lower right panel)).
 TS09 found that $P_{\text{gen}}(z=20) \approx 0.9$ and $P_{\text{gen}}(z=10) \approx 0.1$.